Share/Learn

 Clarifying Question

-For Who is to benefit from the result this task produces?
+For Who is affected by this goal?
+Who should benefit from the result it will produce?

 By How shall I name the task that accomplishes this goal?